 For a few days she stayed there, weaving together strands of grass and wild flowers.
-Ready to leave she offered the wreath to the crumbling stone altar.
-Turing away she caught sight of a young woman stood within the shadow of a plane tree, her eyes wet with tears.
-Tabitha broke bread and shared it with her, and the girl told of her sorrows, of an enchanted swan, and a secret she did not keep.
+Ready to leave, she offered the wreath to a crumbling stone altar.
+Turing away, she caught sight of a young woman standing within the shadow of a plane tree, her eyes wet with tears.
+Tabitha broke bread, and shared it with her, and the girl told of her sorrows: of an enchanted swan, and a secret she did not keep.

-On the third year, under a sky flushed with amber, Tabitha purchased a small inn.
-For nearly a year she gathered beans and wild greens from the hillside.
-Offering free board to travellers, in exchange for the strangest tale they had ever heard.
+In the third year, under a sky flushed with amber, Tabitha purchased a small inn.
+For nearly a year, she gathered beans and wild greens from the hillside.
+She offered free board to travellers, in exchange for the strangest tale they had ever heard.

-And so it was on a moonless night, that two beggars entered the inn.
+And so it was, on a moonless night, that two beggars entered the inn.
 Their hair was matted, their hands gnarled, and their clothes threadbare, but gladly she added another log to the fire, and fetched them some dinner.

 “All I ask is that you would tell me the strangest tale you have ever heard.”
 She said, seating herself before them.
-The lame man looking to his blind companion.
+The lame man looked to his blind companion.

 “Oh, I have a story.
-Strange it surely is, but it's one that happened to me, not a week ago.
-If you'll listen, I tell it.”
+Strange, it surely is, but it”s one that happened to me, not a week ago.
+If you”ll listen, I tell it.”

 Tabitha nodded, the fire crackling in the blackened grate.

-“I was sitting by the river that flows away beyond the mountains, underneath an alder tree that shaded me from the sun while I ate my bread.
+“I was sitting by the river that flows away, beyond the mountains, underneath an alder tree, that shaded me from the sun, while I ate my bread.
 My hands fumbled and the loaf fell into the river.
-I leaned forward to reach it, but lost my balance and fell right into its murky depths.
+I leaned forward to reach it, but lost my balance, and fell right into its murky depths.
 It dragged me along, nearly cutting the thread of my life, but I kept my head up, until I came to a waterfall.
 So white it was, like moonlight cascading over the rocks.
-Carefully I hauled myself up onto the bank, where, to my surprise, I discovered a door carved in the rock.
-With effort I managed to open it enough to slide my body through.
-The cave beyond was dark, though immediately lights were kindled.
+Carefully, I hauled myself up onto the bank where, to my surprise, I discovered a door carved in the rock.
+With effort, I managed to open it enough to slide my body through.
+The cave beyond was dark although, immediately, lights were kindled.
 Like the stars at night they illuminated my path down a stone corridor, and into a vast cavern.
-The walls shimmered like mother of pearl, and the ceiling was studded with crystal glass that glinted in the candlelight from the table below.
-There were golden chairs, glass goblets, golden plates and silver spoons all laid for three.
+The walls shimmered like mother of pearl, and the ceiling was studded with crystal glass, that glinted in the candlelight, from the table below.
+There were golden chairs, glass goblets, golden plates, and silver spoons, all laid for three.
 As I stood there, light flooded in, and three swans swam into the pool.
-I hid myself.
-Watched them climb the steps.
-As right in front of me, they shifted their shape to young men.
-Their feathers dropping from them like cloaks.”
+I hid myself, and watched them climb the steps.
+Right in front of me, they shifted their shapes to young men, their feathers dropping from them, like cloaks.”

 “Show me.
-Please show me where you found them.”
-Tabitha begged as the three of them set off for the mountains.
+Please, show me where you found them.”
+Tabitha begged, as the three of them set off for the mountains.
 When they reached the river beneath the snowy peaks, the beggar turned to her.

 “We will go no further.
 Follow the path.”
-He said.
-Tabitha placing the key to the inn and the purse of golden coins in his hand.
+He said, and Tabitha placed the key to the inn, and the purse of golden coins, in his hand.

 “Thank you.
 This is for your help.
 No longer will you have to wander through the world.”
-She said, and fondly they bid her farewell.
+She said and, fondly, they bade her farewell.

-Tabitha hurried away beneath the oak trees, until she reached the alder tree and the waterfall.
+Tabitha hurried away, beneath the oak trees, until she reached the alder tree and the waterfall.
 Placing her hands upon the damp rocks, she slipped behind, watching the gauzy veil conceal her.
-Running her fingers over the wall she found the door and let herself in.
+Running her fingers over the wall, she found the door, and let herself in.